-I work with a lot of newbie and aspiring writers, helping them start their own freelance writing businesses.
+I work with a lot of newbie and aspiring writers, helping them start their own freelance copywriting businesses.
 And I could probably tell you within 5 minutes of talking to them which ones will struggle, despite being talented writers.

 Here are the big giveaways: